neurobagel/documentation/docs/cli.md

 ### Viewing CLI commands and options

-The `bagel-cli` has three commands:
+The `bagel-cli` has different commands:

 - `pheno`
 - `bids`